-1 necessary to practice or engage in an occupation or profession.
-2 3 (c) It is not unlawful discrimination to discriminate against a 4 person because of a conviction if the underlying offense directly 5 relates to the particular occupation, profession, or educational 6 endeavor involved.
-In making the determination of direct 7 relationship the following factors must be considered: 8 9 (1) whether the occupation, profession, or educational 10 endeavor provides an opportunity for the commission of similar 11 offenses; 12 13 (2) whether the circumstances leading to the offense will 14 recur; 15 16 (3) whether the person has committed other offenses since 17 conviction or his conduct since conviction makes it likely that he 18 will commit other offenses; 19 20 (4) whether the person seeks to establish or maintain a 21 relationship with an individual or organization with which his 22 victim is associated or was associated at the time of the offense; 23 and 24 25 (5) the time elapsed since release.
-26 27 (d) [The State Equal Employment-Opportunity Commission has 28 jurisdiction over allegations of violations of this section in a like 29 manner with its jurisdiction over other allegations of 30 discrimination.]
-31 32 See also, e.g., MINN.
+(c) It is not unlawful discrimination to discriminate against a person because of a conviction if the underlying offense directly relates to the particular occupation, profession, or educational endeavor involved.
+In making the determination of direct relationship the following factors must be considered:

+(1) whether the occupation, profession, or educational

+endeavor provides an opportunity for the commission of similar offenses;

+(2) whether the circumstances leading to the offense will recur;

+(3) whether the person has committed other offenses since conviction or his conduct since conviction makes it likely that he will commit other offenses;

+(4) whether the person seeks to establish or maintain a relationship with an individual or organization with which his victim is associated or was associated at the time of the offense; and

+(5) the time elapsed since release.

+(d) [The State Equal Employment-Opportunity Commission has jurisdiction over allegations of violations of this section in a like manner with its jurisdiction over other allegations of discrimination.]

+See also, e.g., MINN.
 STAT. § 364.03; N.Y.
 CORR.
 L. § 753; N.D.
 CENT.
-CODE § 12.1-33-02.1; 33 VA.
+CODE § 12.1-33-02.1; VA.
 STAT.
 ANN. § 54.1-204(B).

-34 υ.
-35 SECTION 9.
-EFFECT OF CONVICTION BY ANOTHER STATE OR THE 36 UNITED STATES; RELIEVED OR PARDONED CONVICTION.
-30 UNITED STATES, RELIEVED OR TARDONED CONVICTION.
-37 (a) For purposes of authorizing or imposing a collateral consequence in this state, a 38 conviction of an offense in a court of another state or the United States is deemed a conviction of 39 the offense in this state with the same elements.
-If there is no offense in this state with the same 40 elements, the conviction is deemed a conviction of the most serious offense in this state which is established by the elements of the offense.
-A misdemeanor in the jurisdiction of conviction may not be deemed a felony in this state, and an offense lesser than a misdemeanor in the jurisdiction of conviction may not be deemed a conviction of a felony or misdemeanor in this state.
+SECTION 9.
+EFFECT OF CONVICTION BY ANOTHER STATE OR THE UNITED STATES; RELIEVED OR PARDONED CONVICTION.

+(a) For purposes of authorizing or imposing a collateral consequence in this state, a conviction of an offense in a court of another state or the United States is deemed a conviction of the offense in this state with the same elements.
+If there is no offense in this state with the same elements, the conviction is deemed a conviction of the most serious offense in this state which is established by the elements of the offense.
+A misdemeanor in the jurisdiction of conviction may not be deemed a conviction of a felony or misdemeanor in this state.